Todd Williams (actor): Career

 After booking several national commercial and voice-over spots, he made his film debut opposite Kerry Washington in the critically acclaimed feature Lift.
-Several television appearances followed on shows such as Law & Order: SVU and The Twilight Zone.
+Several television appearances followed on shows such as Law & Order: Special Victims Unit and The Twilight Zone.
 In 2004, while recurring on Third Watch, Williams booked a role alongside Michael Madsen in the ESPN original series Tilt.

 After relocating to Los Angeles in 2005, he secured numerous guest leads on shows such as CSI, CSI: Miami, and the CW’s The Game.
 In addition, he landed another lead role with Anthony Anderson in the indie film, The Last Stand.
 Williams also portrayed the role of Connor Jordan in season 4 of the CW's The Vampire Diaries In 2010, after spending two seasons on the USA Network series In Plain Sight, he landed a series regular role on the Fox series The Chicago Code which premiered on February 7, 2011.